-About 1 in every 5 households in rural Nepal are poor and there is substantial difference in the median per-capita household expenses among poor and non-poor (Figure 4).
+About 1 in every 5 households in rural Nepal are poor (Figure 3).
 Remittance has played a catalyst role in reducing poverty.
 20.2 percent of households not receiving remittances are poor, which is greater than those of remittance-receiving households with 19.0 percent (Annex 4).